Kent27/docs-emobiq/document/client/gitbook/2-5-actions-and-visual-logic/action-reference/cordova/App/canvasToDataURL/canvasToDataURL.md

 ## Description

-Converts the value in a signature component to dataURL.
+Converts a component to base64.

+Note: Not all components are supported, as of now only the following are supported:

+- Signature
+- Barcode
+- QRCode

 ## Input / Parameter